 Neomonachus Schauinslandi, commonly known as the Hawaiian Monk Seal, it’s called that both for the fact that it typically appears solo or in small parties and for the creases in its outer layer that mimic a monk’s cloak.
 Native Hawaiians refer to them as a “dog that sprints in rough water” in their respective language.

 The Hawaiian Monk Seal is among the most vulnerable seal species in the world, with approximately 1,500 specimens left in the entire population.
 Among the two monk seal varieties still in existence is the Hawaiian Monk Seal; the other one is the Mediterranean monk seal.
 The Caribbean monk seal, a third species, no longer exists.
+Read on to discover more about the unique behavior and ecological significance of this remarkable species.

 Appearance